Spoiler: It wasn't just roses.

 It's your perfume.

-And unlike Victorian ladies who carried fragile glass bottles, your refillable ēma solid perfume slips easily into your handbag, ready to refresh whenever inspiration strikes.
+And unlike Victorian women who carried fragile glass bottles, your refillable ēma solid perfume slips easily into your handbag, ready to refresh whenever inspiration strikes.

 Some beauty rituals deserve to stay in the past.